What you should know about Osteoarthritis (OA)

 - Self-management of pain with oral medications such as painkillers and non-steroidal anti-inflammatory drugs (NSAIDs) or pain-relieving ointments.
 However, do consult a licensed pharmacist to check for allergies, indications and dosage.

 - Pain often deters people from walking or exercising.
 When muscles are not used, it creates a vicious cycle of pain and weakness because the weaker the muscles are, the harder it is for a person to function as it is painful for them.
-However, numerous studies have shown that when cartilages are subjected to moderate loading, it stimulates regeneration of the cartilage.
+However, numerous studies have shown that when the cartilage is subjected to moderate loading, it stimulates the regeneration of the cartilage.
 This is why exercises are crucial in joint health.

 - Resistance training – 8 to 12 weeks of resistance training was associated with improving pain and function in people with knee osteoarthritis

 - Low-impact exercises – Walking and hydrotherapy can help build bone density, cardiovascular health and muscle strength.
 The reduction of gravity in the water helps to reduce pain with weight-bearing exercises.

 - Range of motion exercises to help gain more movements in the joint needed for day-to-day function

 Physiotherapy for effective osteoarthritis management

 Physiotherapy is incredibly useful in the management of OA as it can maximise their function and allow patients to have an improved quality of life.
 A physiotherapist can offer treatment techniques to relieve some pain.
 Education will also be provided on pain self-management.
 Most importantly, a physiotherapist will know how to prescribe a tailored exercise program to address the condition.
 The dosage and frequency of the exercises will be given such that patients will be able to exercise within their tolerated pain limits.